Louisjo/gemini-chat-exporter/README.md

 3. **Access your data:**
    - Files download as JSON format
-   - Filename includes the current date
+   - Filename includes the current date and time.
    - Open with any text editor or JSON viewer

 ## Export Format